slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Comparingly, those mass phishing attacks are not comprehensive at all.
 Attackers would prepare a bunch of similarly looking domain names and spread the payloads by buying accounts, followers, and retweets on Twitter or other social platforms.
 If managed well, many will fall into the trap.
 There is really nothing special in this kind of phishing attack,  and normally the attacker will just brutally make the user authorize tokens (including NFT) in order to transfer them away.

 There are other kinds of advanced attacks, for example using techniques like XSS, CSRF, Reverse Proxy to smoothen the attack process.
-I won’t elaborate on all of them here, except one very special case (Cloudflare Man-in-the-Middle attack) which is one of the scenarios in Reverse Proxy.
+I won't elaborate on all of them here, except one very special case (Cloudflare Man-in-the-Middle attack) which is one of the scenarios in Reverse Proxy.
 There have been real attacks that caused financial loss utilizing this extremely covert method.

 The problem here is not Cloudflare itself being evil or getting hacked.
-Instead it’s the project team’s Cloudflare account that gets compromised.
-Generally the process is like this: If you use Cloudflare, you will notice this “Worker” module in the dashboard, whose official description is:
+Instead it's the project team's Cloudflare account that gets compromised.
+Generally the process is like this: If you use Cloudflare, you will notice this "Worker" module in the dashboard, whose official description is:

 >Building serverless applications and deploying them instantly around the world, achieving excellent performance, reliability and scale.
 For details, please refer to
 >https://developers.cloudflare.com/workers/